bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="Test, example4.html." />

-It\'s already there and it\'ll move it left 50 pixels, I mean to 350 pixels from the left-hand side.
+It&apos;s already there and it&apos;ll move it left 50 pixels, I mean to 350 pixels from the left-hand side.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 197. animate movebox, 5 seconds (116) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->